Deep Stochastic Mechanics

 (a) DSM training scheme: at every epoch $\tau$, we generate $B$ full trajectories $\{ X_{ij}\}_{ij}$, $i=0, ..., N$, $j=1, ..., B$.
 Then, we update the weights of our NNs. (b) An illustration of sampled trajectories at the early epoch. (c) An illustration of sampled trajectories at the final epoch. (d) Collocation points for a grid-based solver where it should predict values of $\psi(x, t)$.
 Blue regions in the plots correspond to higher-density regions.

-Instead of explicitly estimating the wave function $\psi(x, t)$, DSM directly samples from the probability density $\vert \psi(x, t)\vert^2$ by parametrizing the velocities of the diffusion process using neural networks.
+Instead of explicitly estimating the wave function $\psi(x, t)$, DSM directly samples from the corresponding probability density $\vert \psi(x, t)\vert^2$ by parametrizing the velocities of the diffusion process using neural networks.

 Theoretical guarantee